 Lead Paint Removal

-Most of the 3.5 million homes built in Australia before 1970 contain lead paint, and many homes built or renovated after that time may have been painted using lead paint surplus.
+Homes built in Australia before 1970 contain lead paint, it is estimated 3.5 million homes built or renovated before that time have been painted using lead paint.
 Old lead paint and in-situ lead particles left from previous unsafe work practices can cause serious harm if lead particles or dust are ingested or inhaled.

-Lead poisoning is hazardous to all members of your family, but particularly hazardous to children, pregnant women and the elderly, and unsafe work practices can harm not only your own family, but our workers, and your neighbours.
+Lead poisoning is hazardous to all members of your family, but particularly hazardous to children, pregnant women and the elderly, and unsafe work practices can harm your own family, your neighbours and our workers.